 In the diagram on the right, the subcutaneous tissue is labeled "Hypodermis."
 It's yellow and lies just below the dermis.

 The needle is removed leaving the thread underneath the skin.
 (The thread is essentially “hooked” to the tissue underneath your skin).
 Next gentle tension is used on each string to move your skin and reshape your face.
 Your skin will look smoother immediately.
-The thread is pulled tight, your skin is lifted, then the thread is cut at the insertion point.
+The thread is pulled tight, your skin is lifted, then the thread is cut at the insertion point leaving about 5 - 8 centimeters of thread beneath your skin.
 Once the end of the thread is cut, it becomes hidden within your skin.
 This process is repeated with each thread.
-Usually 1 - 5 threads are placed on each side of your face, depending on the skin condition being treated.

 Barbed and cone threads are left free floating within your subcutaneous tissue.
 (The barbs and cones keep them in place.)
 They're the kind of threads most commonly used to lift sagging skin.
 Smooth threads are more difficult to use because they need to be anchored to a stable part of your scalp or face in order to "lift" sagging skin.